payton-turner/ds5100-final-project/README.md

 `__init__(dice: list)`

-Docstring:
+- Docstring:
     * Initializes the game with a list of Die objects.

-Parameters:
+- Parameters:
-* `dice` (list): A list of Die objects.
+    * `dice` (`list`): A list of Die objects.

-Returns:
+- Returns:
     * Initializes a new game object.

----

 `play(plays: int)`

-Docstring:
+- Docstring:
     * A method to play a number of games with the die.

-Parameters:
+- Parameters:
     * `plays` (`int`): Takes an integer parameter to specify how many times the dice should be rolled.

-Returns:
+- Returns:
     * Nothing.
 Updates the data frame with the game results.

----

 `results(display: str = 'wide')`

-Docstring:
+- Docstring:
     * Show the user the results of the most recent play.

-Parameters:
+- Parameters:
     * `display` (`str`, default='wide'): Takes a parameter ('narrow' or 'wide') to return the data frame in narrow or wide form.

-Returns:
+- Returns:
     * A copy of the private game data frame.

+---

 ### Class: `Analyzer`